nischalshrestha/automatic_wat_discovery/README.md

 - [varRenamer.r](https://github.com/nischalshrestha/kaggle_parsing/blob/master/r_side/varRenamer.r) used by `rast.py` to normalize

 ### 3. Input Generation + Execution phase
-To execute Python/R snippets, inputs are generated which are dataframes based on a template csv file.
+To execute Python/R snippets, inputs are generated which are dataframes based on a template csv file (for e.g. train.csv for the titanic competition).
 The generated dataframes are psuedo-random as column labels are preserved as well as column types.
+Only the values are either randomly generated within bounds or shuffled in the case of levels (for e.g. Sex as 0/1).

 Values for int/float column types are randomly generated within the min/max values of the column; string values are randomly shuffled for str column types; and some NaN values are added if any NaN existed in the template's column.
 For both Python/R, the [generate.py](https://github.com/nischalshrestha/kaggle_parsing/blob/master/generate.py) is used to generate arguments using `pandas` and `numpy`.

 Then the Python/R snippets are executed against these generated input dataframes.

-For Python, `eval` is used to execute each snippet given the dataframe.
+For Python, `compile` is used to compile an expression and `eval` to execute.
 Relevant files:

 - [execute.py](https://github.com/nischalshrestha/kaggle_parsing/blob/master/python_side/execute.py) to generate, execute and store execution results into a py_dfs.pkl file in [files](https://github.com/nischalshrestha/kaggle_parsing/tree/master/files)